ziemen4/zkpoex/README.md

 ├── methods/              # Crate for various zk methods ├── evm-runner/           # Crate to run EVM-related tasks and tests ├── sc-owner/             # Crate to handle contract deployment and on-chain verification from the owner's perspective.
+├── scripts/              # Folder that contains the `bench.sh` for collecting performance metrics and profiling data for RISC Zero zkVM guest executions.
 ├── shared/               # It contains shared data structures, utility functions, and helper methods for working across the creates.
 ├── contracts/            # Solidity contracts and outputs (bytecode, storage layout) ├── bytecode/             # Bytecode from the contracts